 Sometimes, there is no warning.

 So it was that one afternoon, my left uterine artery ruptured.
-Not for any particular reason, an old surgery is the best guess.
+Not for any particular reason.
 And not with any hint it may be about to happen.
 I went to work, I sat in meetings, I walked back to a friend’s place for dinner.
 We played a board game.
 I excused myself to the bathroom, where all of a sudden I had to lay down on the floor – needing the cool tiles to sooth my flushed face – and thought ‘I feel very odd’.
 The room spun a little, my face flushed more.
 And I thought ‘oh my, I really do feel very odd’.

 ‘I feel very odd’ quickly turned to ‘I feel very sick’ and then ‘I feel unimaginable pain’.
 But it never turned to ‘I feel like I am dying’.
 And yet, I was.

 Later, I learned that the collapse started gently.
 A tiny part of my artery just giving in – letting little bits of life seep out.
 Then, steadily, it gained momentum.
 Until I needed to lay my head on the cool tiles of a bathroom floor and think dully about the small bits of dust clinging onto the pipe that formed the stand of the bathroom sink.
 Wondering if my friend would be embarrassed that I had found this bit of missed dirt.